 Remuneration of the management board

-The remuneration system of SolarWorld AG is composed of non-performace related and performance-related components.
-In accordance with §87 German Stock Corporation Act (AktG), the total remuneration for an individual Management Board member is reasonably proportionate to his tasks and the situation of the company.
+The remuneration system of SolarWorld AG is composed of non-performance related and performance-related components.
+In accordance with Section 87 German Stock Corporation Act (AktG), the total remuneration for an individual Management Board member is reasonably proportionate to his or her tasks and the situation of the company.